+Primary: In Compliance

+Secondary: In Compliance

+Operational: In Compliance

-Primary: In Compliance Secondary: In Compliance Operational: In Compliance by APD policy to be recorded.
+4.7.211 - 4.7.213 Assessing Compliance with Paragraphs 225 - 227 by APD policy to be recorded.
 Intentional or otherwise unjustified failure to activate an on-body recording system when required by APD policy shall subject the officer to discipline."